Akhan521/Reddit-Crawler/README.md

 ## ⭐ Support Us

 If you found this project interesting, feel free to ⭐ the repository!
-Thank you for your time and for reading about our project.
+Thank you for your time and reading about our project.

 We’d love to hear your feedback, questions, and ideas, so reach out anytime.